November 27, 2019

 Calculating tilt

-To convert the DIFF value to tilt in degrees, divide it by 2 because the DIFF value comprises of two readings.
+To convert the DIFF value to tilt in degrees, divide it by 2 because the DIFF value comprises two readings.

 Angle of tilt = sin-1 (DIFF/2)